aprilauger/Lisse/readme.txt

 = 1.1.6 - May 25 2021 =
 * Set default settings for jumbotron, about, contact, call to action, and footer sections to disabled.

+= 1.1.7 - June 2 2021 =
+* Updated the theme description and tags in style.css.

 == Copyright ==